ryan-mcclue/ryan-mcclue/src/beakon.md

   - how would you design twitter? how would database look like to aggregate feeds from all people following efficiently?
   - for mobile how to perform caching? offline access? how to fetch data?

-how does user uthentication work? how does offline access work? how is data being fed from server and how does it propagate?
+how does user authentication work? how does offline access work? how is data being fed from server and how does it propagate?
 TODO: graphQL is one-way and immutable?